 \section{Abstract}

-We review the current status of baryogenesis with emphasis on electroweak baryogenesis and leptogenesis.
-The first detailed studies were carried out for SU(5) GUT models where CP-violating decays of leptoquarks generate a baryon asymmetry.
-These GUT models were excluded by the discovery of unsuppressed, \BLP~violating sphaleron processes at high temperatures.
-Yet a new possibility emerged, electroweak baryogenesis.
+The current status of baryogenesis is reviewed, with an emphasis on electroweak baryogenesis and leptogenesis.
+The first detailed studies were carried out for SU(5) grand unified theory (GUT) models where $CP$-violating decays of leptoquarks generate a baryon asymmetry.
+These GUT models were excluded by the discovery of unsuppressed, $(B+L)$-violating sphaleron processes at high temperatures.
+Yet a new possibility emerged: electroweak baryogenesis.
 Here sphaleron processes generate a baryon asymmetry during a strongly first-order phase transition.
-This mechanism has been studied in detail in many extensions of the Standard Model.
+This mechanism has been studied in detail in many extensions of the standard model.
 However, constraints from the LHC and from low-energy precision experiments exclude most of the known models, leaving composite Higgs models of electroweak symmetry breaking as an interesting possibility.
-Sphaleron processes are also the basis of leptogenesis, where CP-violating decays of heavy right-handed neutrinos generate a lepton asymmetry which is partially converted to a baryon asymmetry.
-This mechanism is closely related to the one of GUT baryogenesis, and simple estimates based on GUT models can explain the order of magnitude of the observed baryon-to-photon ratio.
-In the one-flavour approximation an upper bound on the light neutrino masses has been derived which is consistent with the cosmological upper bound on the sum of neutrino masses.
-For quasi-degenerate right-handed neutrinos the leptogenesis temperature can be lowered from the GUT scale down to the weak scale, and CP-violating oscillations of GeV sterile neutinos can also lead to successfull leptogenesis.
-Significant progress has been made in developing a full field theoretical description of thermal leptogenesis, which demonstrated that interactions with gauge bosons of the thermal plasma play a crucial role.
-Finally, we discuss recent ideas how the seesaw mechanism and \BL~breaking at the GUT scale can be probed by gravitational waves.
+Sphaleron processes are also the basis of leptogenesis, where $CP$-violating decays of heavy right-handed neutrinos generate a lepton asymmetry that is partially converted to a baryon asymmetry.
+This mechanism is closely related to that of GUT baryogenesis, and simple estimates based on GUT models can explain the order of magnitude of the observed baryon-to-photon ratio.
+In the one-flavor approximation an upper bound on the light-neutrino masses has been derived that is consistent with the cosmological upper bound on the sum of neutrino masses.
+For quasidegenerate right-handed neutrinos the leptogenesis temperature can be lowered from the GUT scale down to the weak scale, and $CP$-violating oscillations of GeV sterile neutinos can also lead to successful leptogenesis.
+Significant progress has been made in developing a full field-theoretical description of thermal leptogenesis, which demonstrated that interactions with gauge bosons of the thermal plasma play a crucial role.
+Finally, recent ideas on how the seesaw mechanism and $B-L$ breaking at the GUT scale can be probed by gravitational waves are discussed.

 {}